eliatra/opensearch-k8s-operator/docs/userguide/main.md

   description: Sample action group
 ```

-#### Opensearch Tenants
+#### OpenSearch Tenants

-It is possible to manage Opensearch tenants in Kubernetes with the operator.
+It is possible to manage OpenSearch tenants in Kubernetes with the operator.
 The operator will not modify tenants that already exist.
 You can create an example tenant as follows:

 ```yaml
 apiVersion: opensearch.eliatra.io/v1